I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Her moss-green eyes moved between mine, hot with anger, but also tempered with worry.
 She made a frustrated sound in the back of her throat, like a grunt, and pulled me into a hug.

-I stiffened in her embrace, baffled by the action and feeling the familiar reflexive suffocation, but then she whispered, “The backpack is under the stool I was sitting on.
+I stiffened in her embrace, baffled by the action and feeling a familiar reflexive suffocation, but then she whispered, “The backpack is under the stool I was sitting on.
 Don’t let him see it or we’re all dead.”

 Gabby released me and leaned away to administer one of her meaningful looks.
 This one I read perfectly.